ostris/ai-toolkit/README.md

 ### WIP.
 I am updating docs and optimizing as fast as I can.
 If there are bugs open a ticket.
 Not knowing how to get it to work is NOT a bug.
 Be paitient as I continue to develop it.

+### Requirements
+You currently need a GPU with **at least 24GB of VRAM** to train FLUX.1.
+If you are using it as your GPU to control your monitors, you probably need to set the flag `low_vram: true` in the config file under `model:`.
+This will quantize the model on CPU and should allow it to train with monitors attached.
+Users have gotten it to work on Windows with WSL, but there are some reports of a bug when running on windows natively.
+I have only tested on linux for now.
+This is still extremely experimental and a lot of quantizing and tricks had to happen to get it to fit on 24GB at all.

+### Model License

 Training currently only works with FLUX.1-dev.
-Which means anything you train will inherit the non commercial license.
+Which means anything you train will inherit the non-commercial license.
 It is also a gated model, so you need to accept the license on HF before using it.
 Otherwise, this will fail.
 Here are the required steps to setup a license.

-### Requirements
-You currently need a dedicated GPU with **at least 24GB of VRAM** to train FLUX.1.
-If you are using it as your GPU to control your monitors, it will probably not fit as that takes up some ram.
-I may be able to get this lower, but for now, It won't work.
-It may not work on Windows, I have only tested on linux for now.
-This is still extremely experimental and a lot of quantizing and tricks had to happen to get it to fit on 24GB at all.

 1. Sign into HF and accept the model access here [black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev)
 2. Make a file named `.env` in the root on this folder